-Having established that the concern is low level, the Child Protection and Wellbeing Coordinator or Headteacher as appropriate will first discuss it with the individual who has raised it and will take any other steps to investigate it as necessary.
+Having established that the concern is low level (and is not an allegation), the Child Protection and Wellbeing Coordinator or Headteacher as appropriate will first discuss it with the individual who has raised it and will take any other steps to investigate it as necessary.
 Most low-level concerns by their very nature are likely to be minor and will be dealt with by means of management guidance, training, etc. The person to which the low-level concern relates must be informed of any concern raised about them once all risk has been identified and assessed.
 The person who has raised the low-level concern about their colleague will remain anonymous.

-14.6 What records will be kept?
+15.6 What records will be kept?